-6.8 Changing Spindle Speed
+6.9 Changing Spindle Speed

 The programmed spindle speed in RPM or surface speed in surface feet per minute (SFM) or surface meters per minute (SMM) is shown in the status line.
 Pressing the SPIN SPEED soft key can modify the speed.
 The conversation line will show the current speed.
-Check to make sure you are in the proper gear range (for the TRAK TRL 1840V only).
+Check to make sure you are in the proper gear range (for the TRAK TRL 1840SX and 2460SX only).
 Then input the speed you wish and press INC SET to program RPM or ABS SET to program SFM.
 You may do this procedure while the spindle is running or still.
 (NOTE: the spindle must be turned off to change the gear speed range.)
-If you do input a speed that is beyond the available range for the gear speed range that you have selected, the spindle will default to the minimum or maximum of the range and flash that RPM display in the status line.
+If you do input a speed that is beyond the available range for the gear speed range that you have selected, the spindle will default to the minimum or maximum of the range and flash that the spindle RPM is out of range.

-6.9 Tool
+6.10 Tool

-The ProtoTRAK VL CNC allows you to use the offsets for tools in your Tool Table (see Section 10.5) in the DRO Mode.
+The ProtoTRAK SLX CNC allows you to use the offsets for tools in your Tool Table (see Section 10.5) in the DRO Mode.
 To change tools, press the TOOL # soft key and enter the tool number when prompted by the Data Input Line.